Novelty in Practice

 As Sharon Gannon often said during śavāsana, “To be relaxed is to be rendered receptive.”
 The reverse is also true: to be receptive is to be rendered relaxed.
 When we open ourselves to novelty, there is a release of mental tension.
 We let go of the need to control outcomes or force progress, and in doing so, we find a deeper relaxation.
 This release applies not just to muscles, but to the stories we tell ourselves, the cultural norms we cling to, and the ways we hold on to what is familiar.
 Ma Bhaskarananda from Ānanda Ashram would say, “If you can see it, you can drop it.”
 Perhaps the greatest novelty is recognizing what we’ve been holding onto all along—our internal grooves that prefer the known over the unknown.

 In your next class, experiment with this mindset.
 Appreciate the wonder of your body as it moves through space, notice the aches and pains that weren’t there yesterday, or the subtle progress and setbacks.
-Chant or sing and remain wide open, what do you hear and feel, is it possible to do so without judging the sounds.
+Chant or sing and remain wide open.
+What do you hear and feel, is it possible to do so without judging the sounds?
 Find the novelty in the moment, and allow yourself to be fully receptive to what is unfolding.
 Sri Nisargadatta ends his conversation with saying “It is all very simple and comparatively easy; be earnest and patient, that is all.”

 Teaching Tips